$0 Western Australia Adoption Quick-Start Checklist

 If the youngest applicant in your household is 43 or older at the point of inquiry, the Department of Communities will typically advise you to reconsider pursuing local infant adoption.
 This is not a legal bar — it is a strategic recommendation grounded in the process's length.

-The reasoning: the WA adoption process from first information session to final Family Court order typically takes two to four years for local adoption.
-Add twelve months for the waiting period between AAC approval and a potential match, and you are looking at three to five years from first inquiry to bringing a child home.
-A family where the youngest applicant is 43 today could find themselves at 47 or 48 by the time a local infant placement is available — at which point the 45-year age gap rule may have been breached for any infant currently being considered.
+The reasoning: the WA adoption process is multi-year, and the local infant matching period is unpredictable.
+A family where the youngest applicant is 43 today could be several years older by the time a local infant placement is available — at which point the 45-year age gap rule may have been breached for any infant currently being considered.

 This is why 43 is the practical warning threshold, not 45.
 The Department is accounting for elapsed time, not just your current age.